SakshithVarambally/Samsung_PD_Training/README.md

 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/d2c490ebdd83cf5fa1b4eaa5ff4a65a520a4f073/day_8/3/schematic_lab14.png">

-The below snaps show how the the time violations improved flr the given path.
+The below snaps show how the the time violations improved for the given path.
+The 2 ways to meet timings are (Set_max_delay and Vclk and the choice depends on the design and designer)

+By adding an inverter and Xnor gate the slack is being met.
+This is also an optimization done by the tool.

 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/d2c490ebdd83cf5fa1b4eaa5ff4a65a520a4f073/day_8/3/slack_violated.png">